vinaay/k8s/course.md

 # Course content
 - Docker Basics
 - Docker architecture
-- Docker commends
+- Docker commands
 - How to write the docker file
-- How to build the image and push to docker registory ss
+- How to build the image and push to docker registory
 - Docker volume